water-ice-group/MolCrys-MACE/README.md

-# Supplementary data for UNPUBLISHED 'Accurate and efficient sublimation enthalpies of molecular crystals with quantum nuclear effects'
+# Supplementary data for 'Accurate and efficient machine learning interatomic potentials for finite temperature modeling of molecular crystals' , arXiv:2502.15530

 This repository contains supplementary data supporting the findings of the paper:

-Della Pia F, Shi B X, Kapil V, Zen A, Alfè D, Michaelides A, Accurate and efficient sublimation enthalpies of molecular crystals with quantum nuclear effects
+Della Pia F, Shi B X, Kapil V, Zen A, Alfè D, Michaelides A, Accurate and efficient machine learning interatomic potentials for finite temperature modeling of molecular crystals

 ## Contents